MuSR: Testing the Limits of Chain-of-thought with Multistep Soft Reasoning: Experiments

 \paragraph{Results on Prompt Variants}

 Table~\ref{tab:prompting_variants} shows GPT-3.5 and GPT-4, the two models that did best on MuSR, evaluated with different prompting strategies.
-Overall, the best performance is seen when the model is given a single-shot example with the ``1-shot CoT+'' prompt variant.
-Despite significant jumps in performance on some domains, the models still underperform compared to the human baseline.
+Overall, the best performance is seen when the model is given a single-shot example with the ``1-shot CoT+'' or ``Few-shot CoT+'' prompt variants.
+However, adding more examples is not always better.
+Despite significant jumps in performance on some domains, the models still underperform compared to the human majority.

 \paragraph{Results on Neurosymbolic Approaches}

 We believe that this dataset is an ideal testbed for different neurosymbolic approaches.
 Besides basic chain-of-thought, we are not aware of a single approach that naturally handles all the reasoning types in our dataset and scales to examples of the difficulty we present.
 As a result, we present three different methods in Table~\ref{tab:neuro_models} each tailored to one domain and evaluated in that domain.
 We describe these approaches here and in Appendix~\ref{sec:baseline_imps}